software-engineering-amsterdam/ST2018_WG_7/Lab4/README.md

 ```

 ## --== EXERCISE 4 ==--
-No questions arose that probably won't be answered by close study of the material.
+No questions arose that probably won't be answered by closer study of the material.

 ## --== EXERCISE 7 ==--
 ```